nus-cs2103/website-base/admin/project-w06-mid-v11.md

   <tip-box>

-  {{ icon_tip }} It is highly recommended that you **divide documentation work (in the User Guide and the Developer Guide) among team members based on enhancements/features each person would be adding** %%&nbsp;e.g., If you are the person planing to add a feature X, you should be the person to describe the feature X in the User Guide and in the Developer Guide%%.
+  {{ icon_tip }} It is highly recommended that you **divide documentation work (in the User Guide and the Developer Guide) among team members based on enhancements/features each person would be adding** %%e.g., If you are the person planing to add a feature X, you should be the person to describe the feature X in the User Guide and in the Developer Guide%%.
 For features that are not planned to be implemented by v1.4, you can divide them based on who will be implementing them _if_ the project were to continue until v2.0 (hypothetically).

   %%Reason: In the final project evaluation your documentation skills will be graded based on sections of the User/Developer Guide you have written.%%